CourtneyCarson/pain-management-capstone-client/README.md

 # Pain Management Capstone
-(One line description of what this app is doing and who is it for) This will be a troubleshooting application for people to seek out a solution for their pain, by directing them to a trigger point corresponding to their area of pain.
+This will be a troubleshooting application for people to seek out a solution for their pain, by directing them to a trigger point corresponding to their area of pain.
 There will be a guide on how Trigger Points work, and how to fix them via massage therapy.